 The main colors of the logo are blue and white.
 They echo the white paper and starched towels.
 They hint at the colored rolls the company offered to combat the competition.

 - Light blue is the color of dreams.
 The firm has reached “heaven” in its development and popularity.
-And the desire to make its customers’ dreams come true led to the appearance of new products such as pads, dresses, kitchen paper towels, and holders for them.
+And the desire to make its customers’ dreams come true led to the introduction of new products, including pads, dresses, kitchen paper towels, and holders for them.

 The font is rounded and smooth, like Nabana Outline Bold Italic.
 Conveys the pleasant tactile feel of paper products.